 Yes, we are!
-Earlier in the year in March Liz walked us through the passage plan and you may remember that we expected to leave Thailand in April 2019.
+In March this year Liz walked us through the passage plan and you may remember that we expected to leave Thailand in April 2019.
 That’s still very do-able, if anything we are ahead of ourselves.

 In case you haven’t already watched, click this image to see the full passage plan explained, with maps:

 So, since we will be ready to leave after Christmas, we thought it would be interesting to start early, and begin our adventure via a 2500 mile detour round the west coast of remote Sumatra.

 The usual route east takes you through the Malacca Strait, round Singapore and over to Borneo, but you can’t do that until the SW monsoon sets in May/June.
 And besides that, we’ve been that way before!
 So we are planning to start early by sailing to Jakarta, then to Kuching in Borneo.
 This will mean crossing the equator for the first time on board SY Esper!

 Leaving Phuket in February, we will make our way south along west coast Sumatra, past all those surfing destinations, through the Sunda Strait via Krakatoa to Jakarta.
 Then we will head over to Kuching, taking in islands in the Java Sea and South China Sea along the way.

 While we travel, we hope to capture footage and images of places seldom seen by cruisers.
 Although the west coast is a good jumping off point for crossing the Indian Ocean, sailboats seldom cruise the entire coast.

 It is likely we will have to adapt as the voyage progresses.
 Weather, natural phenomena, political changes and other unforeseen circumstances mean we may have to alter the route slightly.
 For those interested in specifics, here are the co-ordinates:

 KRAKATOA 6°7.1602S 105°25.3822E